Skip to content

 How to ensure social media compliance with Hootsuite

-Hootsuite is an all-in-one social media management tool that helps marketers stay compliant.
+Hootsuite is an all-in-one social media management tool that helps marketers stay compliant and streamline their social workflows.

 First, Hootsuite allows you to create custom permissions for all users.
 You can require approvals from senior staff or compliance officers before content can be scheduled or published.